 Erosion, transportation and deposition are all processes that create the characteristic features of meanders shown in the images above.
 There are several stages involved in the creation of meanders and oxbow lakes.
 These are discussed below.

 In low flow conditions, straight river channels have bars of sediment on their beds.
 Flowing water weavers around these bars of sediment.
 This creates deeper pathways where most of the water flows called pools and shallow areas where less water flows called riffles.
 This causes the river flow to swing from side to side.

 The aerial photograph below shows bars of sediment exposed due to the low level of water in the channel.
 Notice how the flow of water weaves around the sediment bars.

-Where the river swings towards the bank lateral (sidewayes) erosion causes undercutting.
+Where the river swings toward the bank lateral (sideways) erosion causes undercutting.
 On the opposite side of the channel where the velocity (speed of the flow of water) is lower material is deposited.
 Therefore the river does not get any wider.
 The image below shows evidence of undercutting on the outer bank and deposition on the inner bank of the meander.